ingadhoc/website/website_sale_ux/README.rst

 To install this module, you need to:

 #.
-Just install this module.
+Just install this module

 Configuration
 =============